 Problem: You don’t know what it is good for or how to use it.

 I can’t draw.
 I’ve tried to learn, but my hand does not move the pencil in quite the right way.
 Even though my hands don’t have the master skills of an artist, my brain is still very creative.
 Storyboard That is very easy to use.
 The more you use it, the more skilled you will become at the image editing.
 Cropping and rotating are extremely powerful tools and greatly increase your abilities to create.

 Not only are posters really great for decorating your class and making it more welcoming, they're also perfect for reviewing and reminding students of concepts that are important.
 With the help of our pre-made poster templates, you're able to customize the information you want to present to students.

 Instructional comics are quite useful for introducing a topic, review, or targeted reteaching.
 The combination of instructions/information and visuals go a long way for student understanding.
 Get a head start on next year by making your own comics for explaining a process or concept.

 Create storyboards for your blog, classroom website, or for use during the school year.
 Storyboards might be used for a poster or decoration, as a slideshow, or as a reference sheet for students to hang on to.

 As you prepare for the new school year, create templates for printing or for future assignments on Storyboard That.
+If you're looking for a place to start, we've got you covered with a library of templates!.
 All of your storyboards will be right where you left them after some fun in the sun.

 I make lots of storyboards.
 I love showing off my creations to friends, family, and anyone who will listen.
-[Psst!
-Check out my storyboards!]
 That’s why I want you to have the same experience - the same joy and pride I feel when I show someone else what I have accomplished.
 There are amazing things you can do with Storyboard That, and I know you and your students will have fun with it.